Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/Ling_1340_Final_Report.md

 ![png](images/tagq_gen_role.png)

-However, it looks like in male antagonists and male protagonists actually use tags more.
+However, it looks like male antagonists and male protagonists actually use tags more.

 ![png](images/stat_tables/command_over_all.png)

-Here, we see that there's no significant difference between how female and male characters use modals or suggestion.
-But male characters use signficantly more imperative forms!
+Here, we see that there's no significant difference overall between how female and male characters use modals or suggestion, though female protagonists do tend to use modals more than their male counterparts, and male characters use signficantly more imperative forms!
 Also, we see that female villains do indeed use significantly more imperatives than female protagonists, and all differences between command counts for male and female villains are insignificant.
-Meanwhile, the difference across the male villains and protagonists is insignificant--female villains seem to use just as many commands as all male characters.
+Meanwhile, the difference across male villains and protagonists is insignificant--female villains seem to use just as many commands as all male characters.

 ![png](images/stat_tables/command_over_comp.png)